marksteele/drop-bucket/README.md

 Also if I could get the Amplify library to properly list items in S3, I could potentially remove the API Gateway/Lambda endpoint for file listing.

 Get the Cognito CloudFormation template to only allow admin to create users and customize the email templates (if that's supported).

+# Advanced sharing notes/flow

+Users self-sign up.
+Lambda auto-disables users upon confirmation and emails admin a notification.

+When you share with someone, you create an entry in dynamodb that has the recipient, and file path.
+Send them an email with app path that contains a parameter which maps to that share.
+Set TTL to expiry of file (based on file mod time).

+Add a section in home pages: shared with me.
+List out the files that are in DynamoDB.